jakubBone/HangmanGame/README.md

 ## Welcome to the Hangman Console Game!

-This is a classic word guessing game where your goal is to guess the hidden word within a limited number of attempts.
+This is a classic word-guessing game where your goal is to guess the hidden word within a limited number of attempts.
 Be careful, making too many incorrect guesses will lead to the completion of the hangman figure and the end of the game.

 ## How to Play